GOP lawmakers override veto of transgender bill in Kentucky

 Once the rally in support of the bill ended in the Capitol Rotunda, opponents watching from the balconies chanted, “Shame, shame.”

 The legislation in Kentucky is part of a national movement, with state lawmakers approving extensive measures that restrict the rights of LGBTQ+ people this year — from bills targeting trans athletes and drag performers to measures limiting gender-affirming care.

-At least nine states have enacted laws restricting or banning gender-affirming care for minor.
+At least 10 states have enacted laws restricting or banning gender-affirming care for minors: Alabama, Arkansas, Arizona, Georgia, Iowa, Kentucky, Mississippi, Tennessee, Utah and South Dakota.
+A proposed ban is pending before the Republican governor in West Virginia.
+Federal judges have blocked enforcement of laws in Alabama and Arkansas, and nearly two dozen states are considering bills this year to restrict or ban care.

 The debate in the Kentucky Senate reflected the impassioned arguments put forth at the rival rallies.